 “Our great grandfather C.W.
 Lamar loved Pensacola and believed it was a great place because of all it offered,” said Bobby Switzer.
 “Part of any great city is a thriving arts community and Pensacola State College is a huge part of that vitality.”

 Charlie Switzer added, “We continue to support the PSC Visual Arts program because it’s a place where art is actively created.
 This new expansion will help address the tremendous growth in PSC art programs with space for students to not only actively create but also publically display their artwork.”

-Pensacola State College does not discriminate against any person on the basis of race, ethnicity, national origin, color, gender/sex, age, religion, marital status, disability, sexual orientation, sexual preference, or genetic information in its educational programs, activities or employment.
+Pensacola State College does not discriminate against any person on the basis of race, ethnicity, national origin, color, gender/sex, age, religion, marital status, pregnancy, disability, sexual orientation, gender identity, or genetic information in its educational programs, activities or employment.
 For inquiries regarding Title IX and the college’s nondiscrimination policies, contact the Associate Vice President of Institutional Diversity/Title IX at (850) 484-1759, Pensacola State College, 1000 College Blvd., Pensacola, Florida 32504.